KelvinWSC/HK_WhiskyNav/README.md

 Through the anaylsis of the flavour profile, the app can also accurately recommend similar whisky, or completely different whisky for user to explore.

 ## **Table of content**
-The section below documents the process of building this application, the challenges we faced, the solution we explored and applied, and the results.
+The section below documents the process of building this application, the challenges we faced, the solution we explored and applied, and the results we obtained.
 There are 3 episodes,